moshe-kabala/lang-maintainer/README.md

+# Intrudaction
+The package helps to collect distrbuted texts in a big project to translate them in only one file, reduce the duplicate text, mange text changes along the time, and deploy the translated result in the project

 # Installation Guid
-install the script globaly by running
+Install the script globaly by running
 > npm i -g lang-maintainer